 “Think about IT when you don’t have to worry about bricks and mortar and hardware, and you’ve got SAP as your development [shop],” he says, adding: “I think that’s the future.”

-In a part of the quote, Whittingham is describing not hosting an application or set of applications on premises, but instead either having one’s applications hosted or SaaS-based.
-But this is a different topic from whether a company purchases applications from a packaged software vendor, rather than building the applications internally.
+In a part of the quote, Whittingham describes not hosting an application or set of applications on-premises but instead either having one’s applications hosted or SaaS-based.
+But this is a different topic from whether a company purchases applications from a packaged software vendor rather than building the applications internally.